Skip to contents

 In order to deal with the problem of imbalanced data sets, the package integrates the Synthetic Minority Oversampling Technique into the learning process.
 Currently, the Basic Synthetic Minority Oversampling Technique (Chawla et al. 2002), Density-Bases Synthetic Minority Oversampling Technique (Bunkhumpornpat, Sinapiromsaran & Lursinsap 2012), and Adaptive Synthetic Sampling Approach for Imbalanced Learning (Hem Garcia & Li 2008) are implemented via the R package smotefamiliy.

 In order to address the problem of small data sets, training loops of AI integrate pseudo-labeling (e.g., Lee 2013).
 Pseudo-labeling is a technique which can be used for supervised learning.
 More specifically, educators and researchers rate a part of a data set and train AI with this very part.
 The remainder of the data is not processed by humans.
 Instead, AI uses this part of data to learn on its own.
 Thus, educators and researchers only have to provide additional data for the AI’s learning process without coding it themselves.
-This offers the possibility to add more data to the training process and to reduce labor costs.
+This offers the possibility to add more data to the training process and reduce labor cost.

 Evaluating Performance